vjsingh/pancakejs/README.md

 ## Developing
 To run the local server, just run ./runServer.
-Then, simply run ./watchFiles in a separate terminal, and all source files will be compiled as you save them!
+Then, simply run 'cake watch' in a separate terminal, and all source files will be compiled as you save them!

-Notes:

-* If a file is not being changed, you must first run ./watchFiles and then save the file
+* If a file is not being changed, you must first run the watch command and then save the file
-* The script occasionally runs into errors.
+* The watch script occasionally runs into errors.
 If it does, just run it again

-Less files should be automatically updated in the browser (if not, let me know).
+Less files should be automatically updated in the browser

 ## Project filetree
 src has all of our src code.
 Its split up into js (coffeescript), css (less), and views (jade).